Language-Technology-Assessment/European-open-AI-index/pages/about.md

 ## Researchers

 ::person{image="/images/headshot-db.jpg" name="Dick Blankvoort"}
 __Dick Blankvoort__ is a student at Radboud University and a researcher at the Open Source AI Index.
 His primary interest lies in the field of Data Science, focusing both on the applications of generative AI and on their mathematical underpinnings.
-He is currently pursuing his internship at OSAI along with following an honours lab about applications of generative AI in education, as well as teaching a course on Computer Algebra.
+He is currently pursuing his internship at OSAI, as well as teaching a course on Computer Algebra.
 ::

 ::person{image="/images/headshot-nk.jpg" name="Nityaa Kalra"}